dhunganabibek/aws-certification-notes/exam-notes/notes.md

 Single source for compliance related information.

 ## system manager
+can manage both on premise and AWS compute
 Automation: custom playbook
 Run Command: excute command on managed compute with out SSH and RDP Session Manager: Connect to managed comput with out SSH and RDP.

 ## Instance profile
 Used to attach IAM role to EC2 instance.